henrist/aqmt-fq-codel-scheduler/README.md

 ## Using

-Before building you have to symlink `common/testbed.h` from the aqmt project so it is available in this folder.
+When building, we need to add the `common` directory of the `aqmt` repository to the inclusion path.

 Building:

 ```
-make
+CPATH=/path/to/aqmt/common make
 ```

 Loading kernel module: